iranzo/iranzo.github.io/content/2011-03-07-firsts-steps-with-fedora-15-pre-alpha.markdown

 blogger_id: tag:blogger.com,1999:blog-4564313404841923839.post-5784454064298055044
 blogger_orig_url: http://iranzop.blogspot.com/2011/03/firsts-steps-with-fedora-15-pre-alpha.html
 ---

-Today I've decided to give it a try to F15-prealpha (expected to release tomorrow).<br />
+Today I've decided to give it a try to F15-prealpha (expected to release tomorrow).

 The upgrade performed in the unsupported way  (getting and forcing install for newer fedora-release from a mirror then start issuing several yum upgrades) when reasonably good.

 Only some minor dependency problems et voilà, system started fine.